Lisa17-10/Lisa17-10.github.io/_posts/2021-12-12-Stillwater_fall_21_1.md

 thumbnail-img: /assets/img/Blogs/1_Fall2021_part1/butterflythumb.jpg
 permalink: /2021/12/12/Fall_stories_from_Stillwater/
 subtitle: Part 1
-excerpt: "Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings.
-Looking back at a fall filled with the sound of tiny wings."
+excerpt: "Looking back at a fall filled with the sound of tiny wings...

+Welcome to Sreemala and Pratyay’s BnB, birds and butterflies, that is!

+Fall in Stillwater is now over… well, almost.
+The days are still pretty warm, sometimes unusually so!
+As we wait for finally welcoming the winter, we are still basking in the warmth of the colorful photos we took this fall!"
 cover-img: /assets/img/Blogs/1_Fall2021_part1/cover.jpg
 category: "Butterflies"
 gh-repo:  Lisa17-10/Lisa17-10.github.io